 Learning to understand.

-Tom Bluhm (American, 1943–) was born in Rochester, Minnesota, and first joined IBM as a technical illustrator prior to his formal training in design.
-In 1974, Ken White hired Bluhm as a graphic designer to join the team in Boulder.
+Tom Bluhm (American, 1943–) was born in Rochester, Minnesota, and first joined IBM there as a contract illustrator prior to his formal training in design.
+In 1968, he transferred into the Boulder Design Center becoming part of the graphic design team.
 Known for his artistic craft, and propensity for life-long learning, Bluhm studied printmaking, art history, and geology at the University of Colorado, earning his degree while working at IBM.
 In 1985, he left the United States to study at the Basel School of Design under acclaimed International Typographic Style proponents Armin Hofman and Wolfgang Weingart.
 Upon completing his advanced degree, he rejoined IBM as Program Manager of Graphic Design Operations in 1990, where he became the chief liaison between IBM management and Paul Rand.
 From 1993-1996, Bluhm served as chair of communication design at Art Center-Europe, and later as an art history professor at Surval International in Montreux.
 Today, he lives and paints in his studio based in Vernamiège, Switzerland.